mupetmower/FeeProcessingExample/README.md

 # HarrisERPExercise - Fee Processor

-This program was created in Eclipse in a Java 8 environment.
+This program is located in **HarrisERP\Project\** and is a .zip file**.
+Fee Processor was created in Eclipse in a Java 8 environment.
 Since I used some stream functionality and some lambdas, Java 8 is required to run this program.
 The stream API and lambda support is not in Java 7 and lower.

 # NOTES

-In the folder this was downloaded with, There should be folders named JavaWindows, JavaMac, JavaLinux.
+In the main folder called **HarrisERP**, there should be folders named JavaWindows, JavaMac, JavaLinux.
 These are where copies of the Java 8 jre reside.
 I have included these so that it is not necessary for the user to install anything.
 If you would like to install Java 8 on your machine anyway, please continue to section titled **How to Check Java Version**.
 Otherwise, continue to the section titled **How to Run with Embedded JRE**.

 # How to Run with Embedded JRE